 For Example 1, we can obtain from the ranked scores (i.e. range F3:I15) using Excel’s Anova: Two-Factor Without Replication data analysis tool (see Figure 2), and then use this value to calculate Q as described above.

-Real Statistics Excel Function: The Real Statistics Resource Pack contains the following supplemental function:
+Real Statistics Excel Functions: The Real Statistics Resource Pack contains the following functions:

 FRIEDMAN(R1) = value of Q on the data (without headings) contained in range R1 (organized by columns).